GoogleCloudPlatform/flink-on-k8s-operator/docs/flink_job_cluster_guide.md

 ## Monitoring

 The Flink job cluster comes with a PodMonitor resource, which is the counter part to a ServiceMonitor.
 The PodMonitor will use pod labels and configure prometheus to scrape the Flink job cluster metrics.
-Reason for using the podMonitor is simple, the Flink job cluster does not deploy services.
+Reason for using the PodMonitor is simple, the Flink job cluster does not deploy services.

 You can use the following [dashboard](https://grafana.com/grafana/dashboards/10369) in your grafana to monitor the flink-job-cluster.